dobin/ShellcodeObfuscationLab/README.md

 Conclusion:
 * The type of encoding/encryption doesnt matter
 * More important is if a windows API is being used/imported (static analysis, e.g. IAT in PE)
-* Note that NO obfuscation metasploit outperforms AES encryption, base64 windows api, ip-, mac- and uuid-encoding
+* Note that the "NO-obfuscation" (plaintext) metasploit outperforms AES encryption, base64 windows api, ip-, mac- and uuid-encoding
 * VirusTotal has maybe one memory scanner.
 The rest seem to be static analysis.

 | **What**           | **Library**           | **Includes**              | **Function / IAT**                 | **Random** | **Metasploit** |